rabbitmq/rabbitmq-website/site/quorum-queues.md

 group size argument provided should be an integer that is greater than zero and smaller or equal to the current RabbitMQ cluster size.
 The quorum queue will be launched to run on a random subset of the RabbitMQ cluster.

+### <a id="leader-placement" class="anchor" href="#leader-placement">Queue Leader Location</a>

+Every quorum queue has a primary replica.
+That replica is called _queue leader_ (originally "queue master").
+All queue operations go through the leader first and then are replicated to followers (mirrors).
+This is necessary to guarantee FIFO ordering of messages.

+To avoid some nodes in a cluster hosting the majority of queue leader replicas and thus handling most of the load, queue leaders should be reasonably evenly distributed across cluster nodes.

+When a new quorum queue is declared, the set of nodes that will host it replicas is randomly picked.
+Which replica becomes the leader is decided by a [leader election](#leader-election) process which is is also based on randomization.

 ### <a id="replica-management" class="anchor" href="#replica-management">Managing Replicas</a> (Quorum Group Members)